-NV4B/5 -I operated the 2011 ARRL June VHF QSO Party and CQWW VHF Contest as NV4B/5, single-op QRP portable from Woodall Mountain, the highest point in Mississippi, in EM54vs, Tishomingo County.
+NV4B/5 -I operated the 2013 and 2011 ARRL June VHF Contests and 2011 CQWW VHF Contest as NV4B/5, single-op QRP portable from Woodall Mountain, the highest point in Mississippi, in EM54vs, Tishomingo County.
 The NV4B/5 log has been uploaded to LoTW and eQSL.
-QSL cards are also available.

 First licensed June 17, 1996 as KF4KLG at age 13; received Advanced class callsign KT4XA in October 1996, and upgraded to Extra in June 1997.
 Current callsign "bought" in September 2000.